Homotopy properties of the complex of frames of a unitary space: Eigenvalues of the graph

 \subsection{The low dimensional case $n=2$}

 For the sake of completeness, we include the computation of the eigenvalues of the graph $\G(V)$ when $V$ is a unitary space of dimension $n=2$ over $\GF{q^2}$.
 In this case, the eigenvalues are $\mu_1 = 1$ and $\mu_4=-1$.
-The conclusion is straightforward from the fact that $\G(V)$ has $q(q-1)/2$ connected components, each of them consisting of just one edge.
+The conclusion is straightforward from the fact that $\G(V)$ has $q(q-1)/2$ connected components, each of them consisting of a single edge.

 \begin{proposition} Let $V$ be a unitary space of dimension $n=2$ over $\GF{q^2}$.
 Then Table \ref{tab:caseDimension2} records the number of walks between vertices $S,W\in\G(V)$.

 In particular, we see that the minimal polynomial $m(2,q)$ of the adjacency matrix of $\G(V)$ is where $\mu_1=d_n=d_2=1$ and $\mu_4=-1$.